 - Good Clinical Practice (GCP)

-- Care of the Critically Ill Surgical Patients (CCrISP)
+- Care of the Critically Ill Surgical Patient (CCrISP)

 - Non-Technical Skills for Surgeons (NoTSS)